 Additionally, there is no evidence that vaginal estrogen increases the risk of cancer cardiovascular problems, stroke, dementia, or any other issues.

-Vaginal estrogen inserts can help relieve the genitourinary symptoms of menopause, such as vaginal dryness, itching, and irritation.
-Like all local estrogen treatments, they work by replenishing estrogen levels locally in the vagina, which can make almost immediate changes to the vaginal and urinary tissues.
+Vaginal estrogen can help relieve the genitourinary symptoms of menopause, such as vaginal dryness, itching, and irritation.
+It works by replenishing estrogen levels locally in the vagina, which can make almost immediate changes to the vaginal and urinary tissues.
 Estrogen thickens the lining of the vagina, making it stronger and more elastic, and even helps to strengthen the pelvic floor muscles, which can improve urinary symptoms like incontinence.
 Plus, estrogen helps to increase glycogen levels which feed healthy bacteria in the vagina, particularly Lactobacillus, which protects against vaginal infections.

 Where should you apply estrogen cream?